EvanHerman/timeline-express/readme.txt

 == Description ==

-Timeline Express is the <strong>best WordPress timeline plugin</strong>, which allows you to create a beautiful animated timeline on your site.
-Populate your site with announcements, set the date and Timeline Express will populate with the latest and greatest announcements in chronological order.
+Timeline Express is the <strong>best WordPress timeline plugin</strong>, which allows you to create a beautiful animated vertical timeline on your site.
+Populate your site with announcements, set the date and Timeline Express will load the latest and greatest announcements in proper chronological order.

 Use the included shortcode (`[timeline-express]`) to place Timeline Express timeline anywhere on your site.

-If you're looking for power, flexibility and top tier support - look no fruther.
+If you're looking for power, flexibility and top tier support - look no further.

 > <a href="https://www.wp-timelineexpress.com/examples/basic-timeline/" title="View the demo">View the Timeline Express Demo</a>